Resigning & Reinstating

 - Have no outstanding conduct, incompetence or incapacity matters with the College

-- You were not in the process with the Quality Assurance Peer Review prior to resignation
+- You were not in the process with the Quality Assurance Program prior to resignation

 - You performed at least 600 hours of patient-care in Canada or the United States during the three years immediately prior to the date of resignation